galaxyproject/training-material/topics/dev/tutorials/writing_tests/tutorial.md

 {% include topics/dev/tutorials/writing_tests/api3.md %}

 Can't we destroy and create or re-populate the database for each test?
-We can, and if you absolutely need to do that, there is infrastructure for that in `test/unit/data/model/testing_utils` - you can see examples of its usage in the mapping and migrations unit tests (check these subdirectories).
+We can, and there is infrastructure for that in `test/unit/data/model/db`.
 However, setting up and initializing the database is an expensive operation, which will be noticeable for a single test; Galaxy has hundreds of tests that rely on the database, so providing a fresh copy of the database for each test function is infeasible.

 ## Use Galaxy's populators for setting up database state